marcelovicentegc/django-react-typescript/README.md

 1. Clone this repo: `git clone https://github.com/marcelovicentegc/django-react-typescript.git`
 2. Create a virtual environment: `python -m venv venv`
 3. Activate it ☝️: `source venv/bin/activate` or `venv\Scripts\activate` if you're on a Windows
-4. Install dependencies: `pip install -r requirements.txt && cd frontend && npm i`
+4. Install dependencies: `npm i && pip install -r requirements.txt && cd frontend && npm i`
 5. Setup the project `.env` file by taking as example the `.env.example` on the root folder (refer to [configuration](#Configuration) for more details)
 6. Setup the frontend app's `frontend/.env` file by taking as example the `frontend/.env.example` file (refer to [configuration](#Configuration) for more details)
 7. Start the application: `npm start`